 Michael’s experience is not limited to his writing.
-He has spent over thirty years in politics and public policy with more than twenty years with the Commonwealth of Virginia.
+He has spent over thirty years in politics and public policy with more than twenty-five years with the Commonwealth of Virginia.
 He was previously Director of Meetings and Conventions for a national association of state legislators where he annually coordinated a White House briefing, an orientation for new state legislators and an annual meeting with over 2,000 attendees.

 Michael has a Bachelor of Arts Degree from Asbury University where he studied Communications Arts with minor concentrations in drama and music.
 He holds a Certificate in Christian Education from Asbury Theological Seminary and a Biblical Training Certificate from the Christian Counseling and Training Center.

-A member of the Music and Fine Arts Ministry at West End Assembly of God for over eighteen years, Michael also has served on the church's missions committee and directed the men’s cancer outreach.
+A former member of the Music and Fine Arts Ministry at West End Assembly of God for over eighteen years, Michael also served on the church’s missions committee and directed the men’s cancer outreach.